 If done independently, you have to book each hut on its specific webpage and buy the map yourself.

 It’s always necessary to book the huts in advance.
 Also, if you choose to do the hike during the high season (July and August) or long weekends, you’d better book long in advance.

 Remember to bring cash!
-They don’t accept card payments in most huts, so it’s always better to have some money with you.
-Cards are only accepted in the huts Prat d’Aguiló, Lluís Estasen and Niu de l’Àliga.
+They don’t accept card payments in most huts, so having some money with you is always better.
+Cards are only accepted in the Prat d’Aguiló, Lluís Estasen and Niu de l’Àliga huts.